burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

     <figcaption>Figure 4: Attention weights for <b>t=1</b>, <a target="_blank" href="https://erdem.pl/2021/04/introduction-to-attention-mechanism">Source: erdem.pl</a> </figcaption>
 </figure>

-Output from the softmax function is normalizes so all the nubmers sumup to 1.
-Those outputs are called **Attentions weights** and as the name says, they show the model "how much it should attend to corresponding hidden state".
+Output from the softmax function is normalized so all the numbers sum up to 1.
+Those outputs are called **Attention weights** and as the name says, they show the model "how much it should attend to corresponding hidden state".

 ### 3. Compute context vector